Coast Guard, partner agencies respond to grounded tug, barge

-Pollution and salvage crews oversee the removal of 9,500 gallons of fuel from the grounded tugboat into totes on Deerfield Beach, Feb.
+Pollution and salvage crews ready the grounded barge to be refloated at high tide on Deerfield Beach, Saturday, Feb.
 5, 2022.
 The cause of the grounding is under investigation.
-(U.S. Coast Guard photo)
+(U.S. Coast Guard video)

 |Date Taken: